SAP-samples/abap-platform-rap-workshops/managed_extensibility/exercises/ex0/README.md

 # Getting started

-Before starting with the exercise please make sure that you have worked on the prerequisites that can be found in detail here:
+Before starting with the exercise please make sure that you have worked on the prerequisites that can be found in detail [here](../../README.md#requirements)

--

 ## Connect to the system